Nikolaj Coster-Waldau: Other activities

+In 2024 he hosted the documentary series An Optimist's Guide to the Planet, profiling innovative new solutions to climate change.

 Personal life

 Although Coster-Waldau is not religious, he was baptized and confirmed as a Lutheran in the Danish National Church during his youth, like the vast majority of Danes, and viewed his confirmation as a big moment in his life when he first identified as becoming an adult.

-He married Nukâka, a Greenlandic actress and singer, in 1998 and they live in Copenhagen with their two daughters as well as two dogs.
-Their daughter Filippa starred in a Danish short film, The Girl and the Dogs, which was shown at the Cannes Film Festival in 2014.
+He married Nukâka, a Greenlandic actress and singer, in 1997 and they live in Copenhagen with their two daughters Filippa and Safina, as well as two dogs.
+Their daughter Filippa starred in a Danish short film, The Girl and the Dogs, which was shown at the Cannes Film Festival in 2014, and as the lead character in 2025 internationally produced TV drama series Smilla's Sense of Snow.
 Their other daughter, Safina, starred as the main character Simone in the Danish Christmas TV series Theo og Den Magiske Talisman in December 2018.
-His father-in-law is Josef Motzfeldt, a member of the Parliament of Greenland and former leader of the Community of the People party.
+His father-in-law is Josef Motzfeldt, a member of the Parliament of Greenland and former leader of the Community of the People Party (Inuit Ataqatigiit).

 Although his father was a supporter of Arsenal, a trip to a match at the Elland Road ground in the early 1990s persuaded him to become a supporter of Leeds United, and he is a member of the Leeds United Supporters' Trust.

 He published a very emotional video to thank Marcelo Bielsa, Leeds head coach in 2020, when the team was finally promoted to the Premier League again after 16 years.

-In September 2017, Coster-Waldau signed on to narrate one of the fairytales for GivingTales, the celebrity storytelling app for children and adults alike.
-He is going to narrate "The Steadfast Tin Soldier", on which he commented, "I am from Denmark and Hans Christian Andersen is part of our culture and I am very proud being part of this project.
-'The Steadfast Tin Soldier' is a beautiful love story which we can all relate to."

-UNDP ambassadorship and other humanitarian causes

-Coster-Waldau has supported the Danish Red Cross since 2003.
-In 2016, he announced a Game of Thrones campaign-contest in order to support the RED foundation which aims to raise awareness and fight AIDS.